Frequently Asked Questions

 - If you filed a 2019-2020 FAFSA, you do not need to submit a new application.
 You will be considered automatically for the CARES funds.

-- Upon receiving a disbursement, you will be required to attest that you have incurred expenses related to education disruptions caused by the COVID-19 pandemic.
+- By accepting a disbursement, students attest that they have incurred expenses related to education disruptions caused by the COVID-19 pandemic.

 My family’s financial situation has changed, and I’m concerned about paying my tuition.
 Can the CARES Act help?

 - The CARES Act funds are a federal government grant, intended to help with the immediate impact of disruption of campus operations (e.g.: extra trip to campus, upgrading wifi at home to take online classes, etc.).
 This money is separate from your Saint Michael’s College financial aid.
 Regardless of your eligibility for the CARES Act, if you are struggling with your upcoming tuition, or an outstanding bill, please reach out to our Student Financial Services team at FinAid@smcvt.edu.

 If I do not qualify for financial aid, can I still qualify for CARES Act funds?

 - If you incurred unexpected expenses due to disruption of campus operations, you may be eligible for CARES Act funds.
 You will still need to complete a 2019-2020 FAFSA.
 By doing so you are indicating that you believe you are eligible for a disbursement due to immediate impact of disruption of campus operations (e.g.: extra trip to campus, upgraded wifi at home to take online classes, etc.).

 Who can I contact if I have additional questions?

 - Please send CARES Act questions to our designated inbox: SMCares@smcvt.edu.